ankitkuntal18/virtual-lab/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area :
-Our experiment is all about carry adder for each adder block for which the two blocks are added .It reduces the propagation delay by more complex hardware.
+Our experiment is all about the addition of two binary numbers.
+As in ripple carry adders, for each adder block, the two bits that are to be added are available instantly.
+However, each adder block waits for the carry to arrive from its previous block.
+So, it is not possible to generate the sum and carry of any block until the input carry is known.
+The (i)th block waits for the (i-1)th block to produce its carry.
+So there will be a considerable time delay which is carry propagation delay.It reduces the propagation delay by more complex hardware.
 It is implemented with the help of logic gates.

 <br/>
 <div align="right">